cvvsu/BRECV/readme.md

 ## License

+~~The code is released under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).~~

-The code is released under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The code is released under the Apache 2.0 license.
+Please refer to the [LICENSE file](https://www.apache.org/licenses/LICENSE-2.0) for more information.